A Little Background

 Other techniques such as chaff (Figure 9), overwhelm the receiver with information by ejecting canisters of metal strips cut to the wavelength of the radar frequency when the aircraft is being actively targeted.
 This has the effect of scattering the return signal of the reflected wave from the radar pulse confusing the system.
-One issue with jamming is it can either disrupt friendly operations as well as becoming an easy target for radar seeking missiles or tracking equipment.
+One issue with jamming is it can disrupt friendly operations and become an easy target for radar seeking missiles or tracking equipment.
 An additional method of jamming, as it relates to radar tracking and target acquisition, is to detect radar signatures, sync with the transmit pulse, then broadcast return pulses at varying intervals which are then received by the enemy radar, thus confusing their detection system (Figure 10).

 We are all familiar with the use of drones for military operations; most notably, the Predator, which performed its first kill operation by the CIA in February 2002 in Afghanistan.
 Since then, the Predator has played an integral role in the execution of numerous successful operations.
 The most recent publicized strike was the targeting of Soleimani by the MQ-9 Reaper, AKA Predator B developed by General Atomics (Figure 11).